America's Best Employers for Diversity 2023

 - Diversity Among Top Executives/Board and Diversity Engagement Indicators were also part of the evaluation.

-Our scoring model is based on independently collected survey data from employees in the US.
+Our scoring model is based on independently collected survey data from employees in Germany.
 This data is divided into several assessment dimensions.

 The employees were asked to give their opinion on a series of statements surrounding the topics of age, gender equality, ethnicity, disability, LGBTQ+ and general diversity concerning their own employer.
 The rate of agreement/disagreement regarding the statements was measured on a 5-point Likert scale.
 In order to take the opinions of diverse groups into account, the recommendations of women, elders, and ethnic minorities were weighted significantly higher than the recommendations from non-minority groups.
 In addition, a perception correction factor (comparison between recommendations from minorities vs. from non-minorities) was used to adjust the score in case the rating of diversity groups deviated strongly from non-diversity groups’ ratings.